alihashmiii/Lineage-Mapper/README.md

-Here are a few capabilities of "Lineage Mapper" and some the functionality on top
+Shown below are a few capabilities of "Lineage Mapper" and some of the additional functionality

 #### 1. `Segment and Track a group of cells`